 California Evidence-Based Clearinghouse for Child Welfare

-Describes parent partner programs reviewed and rated by the Clearinghouse for their effectiveness engaging parents in meeting their safety, permanency, and well-being goals.
+Presents descriptions and ratings of parent partner programs regarding their effectiveness in engaging parents in meeting their safety, permanency, and well-being goals.

 Partnering With Parents

 Teaches how to build and sustain effective parent partnerships and explains the stages of relationship development.
-It also outlines ways parents and contribute to a program, ways and the benefits of linking with organizations in the community, and more.
+It also outlines ways parents can contribute to a program, the benefits of partnering with organizations in the community, and more.

 What Are the Key Elements for Sustaining, Expanding, and Spreading Parent Partner Programs?